Snowflake-Labs/sfguide-call-centre-analytics-with-snowflake-cortex-and-spcs/README.md

 (OR)

  b.
-If you don't want the Audio2text containers but load the raw conversation data into required table then run the below notebook:
+If you don't want to create the Audio2text container but load the raw conversation data into required the raw table then run the below notebook:

   [audio2text_setup_onlyConversation](./audio2text/audio2text_setup_onlyConversation.ipynb)